-- Strengthen relations between organisations and associations working in the field of relief and catastrophe-inflicted areas and to disseminate worldwide the problems of stricken areas and under-developed communities. - Establish educational, health and development institutions of a charitable nature in disaster afflicted areas and under-developed and other communities for the purpose of achieving the objects of the Feed the Poor. - In line with its main objectives, the charity continues to provide many services and activities as summarised below and they are described in greater detail in the separate Reports, Appeals, Website and social media for donors and the public to access any time. - ISRA UK is very proud of its accomplishments over the many years it has served those most in need both at home in the UK, and countries around the world. - Our project delivery brings direct relief in emergency and non-emergency situations, and we always take positive actions to remain with those in need, meeting the challenges of permanently improving lives. - Our efforts are supported every day by those who wish to take part in the challenge of helping others less fortunate, aspire to a better life. - It is no exaggeration to say that millions have benefited from the initiatives set in place by ISRA UK, supported through out by our donors.
-Together we saved lives, cared for the orphans, provided free education to the less privileged, contributed massively to the provision of safe, clean water to whole communities and families, empowered through vocational programmes, fed the hungry, sheltered refugees and delivered health care, just some of the achievements which changed lives for the good - The charity continues to be mindful of it's benefit to the general public and regularly updates and seeks support by way of reports and appeals in line with it's general goals of relief and prevention of poverty.
-The above is reviewed annually through guidance provided by the Charity Commission on public benefit which helps mitigate the risk elements of working in the field of Aid Relief

-Strategies

-Our strategies for the achievement of these objects are to identify countries or areas where emergency or priority aid is required and then to establish projects that will help meet those needs.
-We then fundraise for such projects and establish them on the ground through field partners & with the help of volunteers.
-We assist and monitor project delivery & success throughout the year assessing the level of need to ensure the beneficiary is receiving the Aid which is relevant and impactful, ensuring donor funds are being used ethically and to maximum effect.
+- Strengthen relations between organisations and associations working in the field of relief and catastrophe-inflicted areas and to disseminate worldwide the problems of stricken areas and under-developed communities. - Establish educational, health and development institutions of a charitable nature in disaster afflicted areas and under-developed and other communities for the purpose of achieving the objects of the ISRA UK.

+In line with its main objectives, the charity continues to provide many services and activities as summarised below and they are described in greater detail in the separate Reports, Appeals, Website and social media for donors and the public to access any time.

+Funded project delivery brings relief in emergency and long-term need situations, meeting the challenges of permanently improving lives for all.

+ISRA UK provides regular economic, mental and well-being support to orphans, free education to the less privileged, safe, clean water to whole communities and families, empowerment through vocational programmes, food for the hungry.
+It provides shelter to refugees and the displaced, delivers a varied range of health care, and many other initiatives for public benefit all with the aim of changing lives for the better.

+The trustees achieve these objectives mindful of the charity's benefit to the public, with regard to the guidance provided by the Charity Commission on public benefit.